C

 Training

 While the chipit descends from two intelligent breeds, they are stubborn and can be hard to train, requiring an experienced hand with lots of patience.
 Otherwise, hiring a professional trainer is your next step.
 Because chipits are a mix of two feisty breeds, early socialization and obedience training are vital.
-They respond best to the reward-based approach, so ensure to keep a lot of treats on you when training, but verbal encouragement also works.
+They respond best to the reward-based approach, so ensure to keep a lot of treats with you when training, but verbal encouragement also works.

 Exercise

 The chipit is a high-energy hybrid that loves to play fetch in a large yard or park, so ensure you have enough tennis balls!
 Additionally, they keep going no matter how tired they are, so ensure to moderate their activity, especially on hot days, so there is no chance of overheating.
-But besides entertaining them with games and toys, the chipit requires a 45min to one-hour walk daily to keep him physically and mentally fit.
+But besides entertaining them with games and toys, the chipit requires a 45-minute to one-hour walk daily to keep him physically and mentally fit.

 Puppies

-Female chipits can give birth to litters of two to five puppies who are initially timid, which is why they require socialization from an early age.
+Female chipits can give birth to litters of two to five puppies, who are initially timid, which is why they require socialization from an early age.
 This will help them become more comfortable around strangers and other animals.

 Chipit Cost

-Buying a chipit from a breeder could set you back between $200 to $1,000, depending on the breeder’s reputation, location, and pedigree.
+Buying a chipit from a breeder could set you back between $200 and $1,000, depending on the breeder’s reputation, location, and pedigree.
 However, one might be able to find this hybrid in shelters, so ask your local shelter to inform you if they find one of these adorable pups.

-But, the purchase price is not the only cost you will incur when owning a chipit; buying all the initial supplies also costs a pretty penny.
+But the purchase price is not the only cost you will incur when owning a chipit; buying all the initial supplies also costs a pretty penny.
 Here are the items you might need and how much they cost annually:

 • Food and treats